Buddy Holly: Winter Dance Party tour and death (1959)

-Shortly after 12:55 am on February 3, 1959, Holly, Valens, Richardson, and Peterson were killed when the aircraft crashed into a cornfield five miles northwest of Mason City shortly after takeoff.
+Shortly after 1:00 a.m. on February 3, 1959, Holly, Valens, Richardson, and Peterson were killed when the aircraft crashed into a cornfield five miles northwest of Clear Lake shortly after takeoff.
 The three musicians, who were ejected from the fuselage upon impact, sustained severe head and chest injuries.
-Holly was 22 years old.
+Holly was 22 years old when he died.

 The report did not mention a gun belonging to Holly that was found by a farmer two months after the crash.
 Newspaper accounts of the gun discovery fueled rumors among fans that the pilot was somehow shot, causing the crash.
 Another curious finding at the crash was that Richardson's body was discovered nearly 40 ft away from the crash while the others were found in or near the wreckage.
 However, an autopsy done at the request of Richardson's son in 2007 found no evidence to support the rumors.
 Dr. Bill Bass, a forensic anthropologist at the University of Tennessee, stated that "There was no indication of foul play," and that Richardson "died immediately."

 Holly's funeral was held on February 7, 1959, at the Tabernacle Baptist Church in Lubbock.
 The service was officiated by Ben D. Johnson, who had presided at the Hollys' wedding just months earlier.
 The pallbearers were Jerry Allison, Joe B. Mauldin, Niki Sullivan, Bob Montgomery, and Sonny Curtis.
 Some sources say that Phil Everly, one half of The Everly Brothers, was also pallbearer, but Everly said that he attended the funeral but was not a pallbearer.
 Waylon Jennings was unable to attend because of his commitment to the still-touring Winter Dance Party.
 Holly's body was interred in the City of Lubbock Cemetery, in the eastern part of the city.
-His headstone carries the correct spelling of his surname (Holley) and a carving of his Fender Stratocaster guitar.
+Holly's headstone carries the correct spelling of his surname (Holley) and a carving of his Fender Stratocaster guitar.

 Santiago watched the first reports of Holly's death on television.
 The following day, she suffered a miscarriage.
 Holly's mother, who heard the news on the radio in Lubbock, Texas, screamed and collapsed.
-Because of Elena's miscarriage, in the months following the accident, the authorities implemented a policy against announcing victims' names until after families are informed.
-Santiago did not attend the funeral and has never visited the grave site.
+Because of Elena's miscarriage, in the months following the accident, some government authorities implemented a policy against announcing victims' names until after families are informed.
+Santiago did not attend the funeral and has never visited the gravesite.
 She later told the Avalanche-Journal, "In a way, I blame myself.
 I was not feeling well when he left.
 I was two weeks pregnant, and I wanted Buddy to stay with me, but he had scheduled that tour.
 It was the only time I wasn't with him.
 And I blame myself because I know that, if only I had gone along, Buddy never would have gotten into that airplane."